vivrichards600/infoscreen/README.md

 # Info screen
 Free digital signage software.
-Display information and push notifications/messages to screens around your office to kee employees engaged and in the loop about what is going on.
+Display information and push notifications/messages to screens around your office to keep employees engaged and in the loop about what is going on.

 ![Alt text](https://pbs.twimg.com/media/CbIHQBFXIAI1Vk6.jpg "Screen shot of info screen")